-Social Work 410 Field Placement and Seminar I is a 6 credit hour course.
-2 hrs lecture; 14 hrs. fieldwork (2 days) Supervised Field Practicum.
-Prereq: Acceptance into Field Placement, Social Work 293, Social Work 360, Social Work 370.
-Prereq. or Coreq: Social Work 400 and 470.
-Social Work 410 is the second of the three-course field practice sequence (SCWK 293, 410 & 492).
-Supervised field experience.
+Social Work 410 Practicum Placement and Seminar I is a 6 credit hour course.
+2 hrs.
+Lecture; 14 hrs.
+Practicum work (2 days) Supervised Practicum.
+Prereq: Acceptance into Practicum Placement, Social Work 293, Social Work 360, Social Work 370.
+Prereq.
+Or Coreq: Social Work 400 and 470.

+Social Work 410 is the second of the three-course Practicum practice sequence (SCWK 293, 410 & 492).
+Supervised Practicum experience.
 On-site visits by Social Work faculty.
-Integration of field, classroom learning in a weekly on-campus seminar and professional preparation.
+Integration of Practicum, classroom learning in a weekly on-campus seminar and professional preparation.
 Placements are from 9:00 a.m. to 5:00 p.m. on two weekdays for a minimum of 200 hours for the semester.
 Permission required for repeating the course.